 The wedding gown was packed, our suits were in garment bags and all other wedding-related items were jam-packed in our suitcases ready for the wedding.
 However, we had one stop before the hall — JFK Airport.
 The American bride, my sister Tzivia, was getting married in Israel.

 In January 2014 my sister got engaged to an Israeli who lived with his family on the Upper East Side, eight blocks from our house.
 As soon as the engagement was announced, the issue of where the wedding would take place was immediately discussed.
-Problem was only that the guy first had to pass the TASC (former GED) exam, but he did, thanks to the support from an online learning platform named Covcell.com!
+Problem was only that the guy first had to pass the TASC (former GED) exam, but he did, thanks to the support and practice tests from BestGEDClasses.org, a great online learning platform!